george-hawkins/blender-donut-notebook/LEVEL-2.md

 We're going to use this effect as the bump of our material, i.e. actually change the shape of our mesh (Andrew says there's also another form of bump that he calls "fake bump" but doesn't say anything more about it).

-We want the noise texture to generate a displacement (white means more and black less), so press `shift-A` and, under _Vector_, select _Displacement_.
+We want the noise texture to generate a displacement (brighter means more and darker less), so press `shift-A` and, under _Vector_, select _Displacement_.
 Now, connect the _Fac_ output of the _Noise Texture_ to the _Height_ input of the _Displacement_ node and connect its _Displacement_ output to the _Displacement_ input of the _Material Output_.
 And finally, `ctrl-shift-LMB` the _Principled BSDF_ node to make it, once again, the node that's wired through to the _Surface_ input of the _Material Output_ node.

 ![img.png](bump-node-setup.png)